cnaccour/portal-cursor/DEVELOPMENT_CONTEXT.md

   - Compatible with shared hosting; env-based email configuration

 ---
-Note: This file is the assistant’s working memory.
-Keep it updated as we modify code, environment, or deployment plans.
+Note: This file is the assistant's working memory.
+Keep this updated as we modify code, environment, or deployment plans.